BBL (Broad Band Light)

 - Mottled Pigmentation

-Treatment can be used effectively on the neck, chest, legs, arms and hands.
+Treatment can be used effectively on the face, neck, chest, legs, arms and hands.

 How is Photorejuvenation performed?